 7. Letter of Approval from the Thesis Advisor/Supervisor must be submitted on university letterhead.
 This letter should describe the thesis advisor’s/supervisor’s role in the thesis project and the advisor’s/supervisor’s review and approval of the proposed doctoral research project, and state whether it is a freestanding project or part of a larger proposed or ongoing research investigation.

-PMI adheres to the system of grammar, usage, and documentation outlined in the Publication Manual of the American Psychological Association (APA Sixth Edition).
+PMI adheres to the system of grammar, usage, and documentation outlined in the Publication Manual of the American Psychological Association (Seventh Edition).
 Please refer to this source for specific formatting and style information.

 Bold and underline all major sections of proposal (see Project Proposal, above).